After illness, injury or ostomy, sexual problems are very common but often difficult to talk about.

 By understanding the physical changes and the psychological and emotional impact (on you both), sex therapy encourages great communication, collaboration and creativity to regain sexual satisfaction.

 While I could give you a long list of common problems – from erectile dysfunction to loss of sexual interest – I am not sure of the value of doing so.
 The ‘problem’ is yours – you tell me.
-What I can promise you is that I will always treat you as individuals and if I feel I cannot help, or that another approach would be better, I promise that I will tell you.
+What I can promise you is that I will always treat you as individuals and if I feel I cannot help, or that another approach would be better, I will tell you.